 The Stan Stronge Pool on the Pearson Dogwood site will be replaced with a new accessible warm-water pool for people with significant disabilities.
-This new therapy pool is being planned as part of a larger recreational facility development that includes two other pools, making this project more sustainable with reduced costs through shared amenities.

 Similar to the current Stan Stronge Pool, the new therapy pool will be unique in the Lower Mainland, with warm water temperature, a soothing environment and capacity to serve individuals with physical, cognitive and developmental challenges.